kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 Notes:
 - The service auto-detects plausible collections (llm-costs, llm_costs, llm_cost, logs, events, interactions, agentLogs) and supports both a flat schema (agent_name|agent|tool + total_cost|cost) and an Agents[] array schema with fields "Agent Name" and "Total Cost".
-- Missing/empty agent names fall back to "Unknown".
-- The aggregation strips leading '$' and commas from cost values and safely parses them to numbers.
-- The implementation handles malformed or missing values safely and returns [] when no data.
-- See /docs for OpenAPI details.

 ## Analytics: Group by Agents (usage & costs)